 Now, why am I writing this to you?
 Simple I am looking to add even more segments to broaden the scope of the podcast.
 Can you think of anything that we could add or something I have missed?
 I am very interested in what you have to say.
 I also want to know which segments you like and the ones you don’t.
 You can send your comments directly to my email or use the contact tab on the main website.

-This Week’s Podcast: On Ron’s Amazing Stories this time Sylvia is back with another Ghost Stories Segment.
-We have two more tales from you guys!
-One of which is a real head-scratcher.
-Tune in to find out.
-Also, I promise a special surprise.
+This Week’s Podcast: On the show this week we have stories.
+Cody is back and reads us one called An Incident On Route 12.
+We have two tales from you guys, a rare Chupacabra story and a creepy ghost haunts a major hospital.
 You can listen to this podcast on Thursday at Ron’s Amazing Stories, download it from iTunes, stream it on Stitcher Radio or on the mobile version of Spotify.
 Do you prefer the radio?
 We are heard every Sunday Night at 8:00 PM (PST) on AMFM247.COM.
 Check your local listing or find the station closest to you at this link.

 On Ron’s Amazing Stories we don’t have tales this week, but rather a single story.
 This is something we’ve not done for a while.
 With the Labor Day holiday upon us, I thought, why not do it as we did back in the day, but on a much bigger scale.
 So, this week please enjoy the science fiction classic The Day The Earth Stood Still.

 Featured Story – The Day The Earth Stood Still